 Don't go too broad on this one...
 Halloween in general isn't enough, but you don't have to stress about it.
 Pick a simple element or two that will run consistently through your decor.
 Although everything doesn't have to be the same, it's nice to have a main element that incorporates all the way through your home.
 Ideas include pumpkins, bats, jack-o-lanterns, candy corns, ghosts, witches or spiders.
 Have fun with it and think how you can use that element throughout the entire space.
 Maybe you have pumpkins running down your porch steps, stacked in a basket in your family room, down the center of your kitchen table, on your tier tray, and on your mantel.
 You get the idea.

 I also did a DIY and made three wood bead garlands in my orange, black and white.
-(Stay tuned for a video tutorial to come!)
-I used these in different spots in the kitchen and living room.
+(Bead Garland Tutorial is on my Instagram IGTV) I used these in different spots in the kitchen and living room.
 These little cohesive pieces and my themed pieces along with consistent colors running through my decor helped to pull it all together in a connected way.
 Don't want to make your own bead garland?
 Check out our Black & White Wood Bead Garland in the Shoppe.

 Tip Three: Use what you already have and just add some new touches.